Kurento/kurento/source/tutorials/node/tutorial-helloworld.rst

 %%%%%%%%%%%%%%%%%%%%%

 This web application has been designed to introduce the principles of programming with Kurento for Node.js developers.
-It consists on a `WebRTC`:term: video communication in mirror (*loopback*).
+It consists of a `WebRTC`:term: video communication in mirror (*loopback*).
 This tutorial assumes you have basic knowledge of JavaScript, Node.js, HTML and WebRTC.
 We also recommend reading the